Francisco Lindor: 2017

 On April 5, 2017, Lindor hit his first career grand slam, doing so against the Texas Rangers, as the Indians won 9−6 and swept the season-opening series.
-On July 22, 2017 Lindor hit his first career walk-off home run in the 10th inning versus the Toronto Blue Jays for a 2−1 victory.
+On July 22, Lindor hit his first career walk-off home run in the 10th inning versus the Toronto Blue Jays for a 2−1 victory.

-In Game 2 of the 2017 ALDS versus the New York Yankees, Lindor became the third shortstop in major league history to hit a grand slam in the postseason.
+In Game 2 of the 2017 AL Division Series against the New York Yankees, Lindor became the third shortstop in major league history to hit a grand slam in the postseason.

 In 159 games for Cleveland, Lindor batted .273 with 33 home runs and 89 RBIs.
-End of season awards for Lindor in 2017 included selection as shortstop on Baseball Americas All-MLB Team, and his first career Silver Slugger Award at shortstop.
+End of season awards for Lindor in 2017 included selection as shortstop on Baseball America's All-MLB Team, and his first career Silver Slugger Award at shortstop.
 He finished fifth in the AL MVP voting, and was selected as the cover athlete of the video game R.B.I.
 Baseball 18.